It’s time to pick a floor for your home and you want the best hardwood flooring available. Is there a best, or simply a range of top choices?

 The company has been in business since the year 2000 and has received many excellent reviews, particularly for their customer service.

-Home Depot carries a large selection of hardwood flooring.
+Home Depot carries a large selection of hardwood flooring, including the Mullican hardwood line.
 They offer everything from budget options to very high-end hardwood flooring in both solid and engineered varieties.

 Since its inception in 1979, Home Depot’s goal has been to provide its customers with the information and resources they need to take charge of their home improvement projects.